New drug shows promise for alcohol hepatitis in early trial

 Summary

-This study tested a new medicine called ADX-629 in 4 adults with moderate alcohol-related hepatitis.
-The goal was to see if the drug is safe and helps control liver inflammation.
-Participants agreed to stop drinking alcohol during the trial.
-The study is complete, but results are not yet widely available.
+This study tested an experimental drug called ADX-629 in 4 adults with moderate alcohol-related hepatitis.
+The goal was to see if the drug is safe and can help control liver inflammation.
+Participants had to stop drinking alcohol during the trial.
+The study is now complete, and results will show whether the drug is worth testing in larger trials.

 Get updates